 Subnets can be used for different purposes:

-PRIVATE: A subnet to use for VM instances.
+PRIVATE(None in the Google Cloud console): A subnet to use for VM instances.
 This is the default subnet type.

 PRIVATE_SERVICE_CONNECT: A subnet to use to publish a managed service by using Private Service Connect.